-I hope you enjoy my scrumptious Gingerbread Cake Roll this Christmas!
+I bring you my Gingerbread Cake Roll!

-- 3 large eggs separated
+- 4 large eggs separated, room temperature

 - 1 teaspoon baking powder